 Photo by iStock.com/RichLegg

-Roaming in Japan on UK mobile providers
+Roaming in Japan on U.K. mobile providers

-Vodafone UK and EE seem offer some of the most feasible data roaming in Japan.
+Vodafone UK and EE offer some of the most feasible data roaming in Japan.
 Here are the details.

 Vodafone UK

-Vodafone UK has different roaming plans depending on how you pay your phone bill and when you started your existing contract.
-If you pay monthly and started your contract after August 2021, you’ll get calls, texts, and up to 25GB of data for an extra £7.39 per day.
+If you pay monthly and started your contract after August 2021, you’ll get calls, texts, and up to 25GB of data for an extra £7.86 per day.
 If you started your contract before August 2021, you’ll get the same for £6 per day, on top of your existing monthly bill.

 EE

-For Pay Monthly customers, EE has rather expensive call rates at £2.52 per minute for both incoming and outgoing calls.
-Texts are also 82p.
-However, you can buy data add-on packages — these might be useful for those needing very little data.
-Day rates start from £8.45 per day for 150MB of data.
-For PAYG customers, calls and texts are a bit cheaper at £1.80 per minute and 60p, and you can buy a data add-on when you land.
+For Pay Monthly customers, EE has rather expensive call rates at £2.46 per minute for both incoming and outgoing calls.
+Texts are also 98p.
+However, you can buy 24-hour roaming passes — these might be useful for those needing very little data.

 Roaming in Japan on Australian mobile providers